 where $g=r, c$ for average reward and cost respectively.
 The expectation is calculated over the distribution of all sampled trajectories $\{(s_t, a_t)\}_{t=0}^{\infty}$ where $a_t\sim \pi(s_t)$, $s_{t+1}\sim P(\cdot|s_t, a_t)$, $\forall t\in\{0, 1, \cdots\}$.
 For notational convenience, we shall drop the dependence on $\rho$ whenever there is no confusion.
 Our goal is to maximize the average reward function while ensuring that the average cost is above a given threshold.
-Without loss of generality, we can mathematically represent this problem as follows \footnote{Even if the constraint threshold is non-zero, we can transform the cost function appropriately and make it zero.}.
+Without loss of generality, we can mathematically write this problem as,